The sinking sensation

 themselves one on top of another as if mattresses

-that are excruciating at first, then there is a few
+that are excruciating at first, then there are a few

 moments of extreme comfort before they smother